wso2/docs-is/en/docs/references/extend/rebranding/customizable-login-portal.md

 # Customize login portal

-This feature can be used for both layout customization and branding customization of user interfaces like the login page, register page, username and password recovery pages, and single sign-on pages.
+You can customize the layout and branding of user interfaces like the login page, register page, username and password recovery pages, and single sign-on pages.

 All UIs are available in the `authenticationendpoint`, `accountrecoveryendpoint`, and, `x509certificateauthenticationendpoint` apps located in `<IS_HOME>/repository/deployment/server/webapps` folder.